-We will close the gap in health and wellbeing in Bedford Borough by reducing avoidable differences in living conditions and life chances, supporting families to thrive, and improving the health and wellbeing of the poorest and most vulnerable the fastest.
+We will close the gap in health and wellbeing in Bedford Borough by reducing differences in the living conditions and life chances of our residents, supporting families to thrive, and improving the health and wellbeing of the poorest and most vulnerable the fastest.

-We know this vison is ambitious will not be achieved within the next three years.
-It will take decades of hard work to be fully realised.
+We know this vision is ambitious and will not be achieved within the next three years.
+It will take decades to be realised.
 However, we want to make this long-term commitment to the future health of people living in Bedford Borough and to start the work now to make it happen.
-This strategy is therefore committing us to working towards Bedford Borough eventually being free from health inequalities.
+This strategy is therefore committing us to work tirelessly to address health inequalities in Bedford Borough.

 This bold vision will inform the shorter-term plans that we set out to achieve within the timeframe of this strategy.
-In the next three years we can make progress on reducing health inequalities and put in place changes that will make important differences for the future.
-We aim to make this progress by working with partner organisations and local communities to improve the health and wellbeing of everyone living in Bedford Borough, whilst making extra efforts to improve the health and wellbeing of people that currently experience the worst health.
-This includes people that live in the 20% most deprived areas of Bedford Borough, people from ethnic minority groups, people living with a disability, and people living with a physical or mental illness.
+In the next three years we can make progress on reducing health inequalities and put in place changes that will make important differences in the future.
+We aim to make this progress by working with partner organisations and local communities to improve the health and wellbeing of people living right across Bedford Borough, whilst making extra efforts to improve the health and wellbeing of residents that currently experience the worst health outcomes.
+This includes people that live in the 20% most deprived areas of Bedford Borough, people from some ethnic minority groups, people living with a physical or sensory disability, and people living with a physical or mental illness.